krushndayshmookh/markdown-to-pdf/README.md

 ## Features

 - Markdown editor with live preview
-- Syntax highlighting using Shiki
+- Syntax highlighting using Highlight.js
 - Format markdown button for better readability
-- Export to PDF functionality
+- Export to PDF functionality with multi-page support
 - Minimal and clean UI

 ## Usage